-Citrus essential oils all contain varying proportions of a class of chemicals known as furocoumarins which can cause phototoxicity.
-This is the phenomenon whereby skin on which the essential oil has been applied becomes more sensitive to sunlight and can be more likely to burn when exposed to the sun.
+Citrus essential oils all contain varying proportions of a class of chemicals known as furocoumarins which can cause phototoxicity, This is the phenomenon whereby the skin becomes more sensitive to sunlight and can be more likely to burn when exposed to the sun.
 Furocoumarins are more usually found in citrus oils as the chemicals are not usually found in any great quantity in distilled oils.
 Although many warnings about essential oil phototoxicity encompass all citrus essential oils equally, in fact different citrus essential oils will contain different levels of furocoumarins and therefore also have different phototoxic effects.
 Essential oils such as bergamot (containing bergaptene) are amongst the most reactive, whereas others such as sweet orange are considered the most safe.
 Sweet orange is stated by some to not have any risk of phototoxicity, although there are reports of people having apparent phototoxic reactions from some brands of sweet orange.
 Although whether those reactions are due to misidentifying of the oil, contamination, or some other factor is not clear.
-So although citrus essential oils do not all carry the same risk, some advise to treat them all the same due for ease of reference.

 Citrus essential oils have different properties, but do share some common characteristics of being uplifting to the mind and to the emotions.